CogniSeeker/SubjectsCTU/ALP/Homework/README.md

-# Short description of every project
+## Short description of every project

-## Homework folder

 ### 1: Sum of cubes calculator for a given range